ThisSmartHouse/CoogleIOT/README.md

 solid encapsulated framework for most of the common things you want to do on an IOT device, including:

 - Captive Portal for configuration of the device - allowing you to configure the AP name, the Wifi Client, and the built in MQTT Client.
-  Just connect to the AP and configure (mobile friendly).
+- Built in persistent logging mechanisms using SPIFFS filesystem (also available for viewing from the web interface) Just connect to the AP and configure (mobile friendly).
 - Built in MQTT client (provided by PubSubClient)
 - Built in UI libraries for the device (Mini.css for style, jquery 3.x for Javascript) that can be served from the AP